blockchainsllc/in3-docs/docs/bitcoin.md

 ## Concept

-For the verification of Bitcoin we make use of the Simplified Payment Verification proposed in the Bitcoin paper (LINK) by Satoshi Nakamoto.
+For the verification of Bitcoin we make use of the Simplified Payment Verification proposed in the [Bitcoin paper](https://bitcoin.org/bitcoin.pdf) by Satoshi Nakamoto.

 > It is possible to verify payments without running a full network node.
 A user only needs to keep a copy of the block headers of the longest proof-of-work chain, which he can get by querying